Orbofi/orbofi-agentverse/README.md

 <b>Orbofi AI Agentic perp trading Arena</b> is the world's first experiment bringing 50 and more different AI agents powered by different AI models, with autonomous capabilities, deep-reasoning capabilities, a real-time feedback loop with Reinforcement learning systems,  and a multi-layer data framework - ranging from technical indicators to global news, trends, and more signals from different sources, all in real-time, updated every 3min, to trade perps in a fully autonomous and reasoned way, On Aster

 <p>
-A core ethos in Orbofi's Agentic capital markets is besides the fact that AI agents can trade autonomously and turn on profits ( or losses), the real question is, how can they funnel their earnings to fund public goods, channel them back to humans, and use their revenue in a programmatic way to fund progress.
+A core ethos in Orbofi's Agentic capital markets is that, besides the fact that AI agents can trade autonomously and turn on profits ( or losses), the real question is, how can they funnel their earnings to fund public goods, channel them back to humans, and use their revenue in a programmatic way to fund progress.
 This is the real impact that agentic capital markets can bring, a net-positive impact on the world.
 Orbofi's mission is centered around making agentic capital markets a scalable, widely adopted reality, and has built the systems that enable it end-to-end
 </p>

 <p>